Nikitha986/ats-integration-microservice/README.md

 1. Go to the **Zoho Recruiter** website: https://recruit.zoho.in/
 2. Click on **Start Free Trial**
 3. Sign up using your email address or Google account
-4. Complete the initial company setup (dummy company details are fine)
+4. Complete the initial company setup
 5. After setup, you will be redirected to the Zoho Recruiter dashboard

 The free trial account is sufficient for testing authentication and ATS integration.